khulnasoft/tracker/docs/docs/install/prerequisites.md

 ## Kernel symbols

-Certain Tracee events require access to the Kernel Symbols Table, a feature present in many Linux distributions.
+Certain Tracker events require access to the Kernel Symbols Table, a feature present in many Linux distributions.

 To test if this feature is enabled in your environment, check if